RWS/studio-api-docs/apiconcepts/translationmemory/exporting_to_a_tmx_file.md

 ```
 ***

-After each batch has been processed, the total number of units processed and the total number of units that have actually been exported is determined and output.
+After each batch is processed, the code reports the total number of units processed and the number actually exported.

-Finally, you apply the ```Export``` method to carry out the actual export operation.
-This method requires the full name and path of the TMX import file.
-With the second boolean parameter you can determine whether any existing export file should be overwritten or not.
+Finally, call the `Export()` method to perform the export.
+This method requires the TMX export file path.
+The second boolean parameter determines whether an existing export file is overwritten.

 # [C#](#tab/tabid-6)
 ```cs